1. We asked 200 pharma leaders about AI

 2. AI adoption is accelerating, but maturity is uneven

-33% of pharmaceutical companies are piloting AI, and 36.9% are already using it widely and cross-functionally.
+About 33% of pharmaceutical companies are testing AI.
+Meanwhile, 36.9% are using it widely across different functions.
 Only 1% have intentionally blocked AI as a strategic choice.
-Artificial intelligence is no longer a side project; it’s becoming part of pharma’s core infrastructure.

 But while adoption is high, AI maturity remains uneven.
-Most companies are still in mid-stage development, building internal knowledge and scaling use cases department by department, including early AI applications in clinical trials, where predictive models help optimize study design and site selection.
+Many companies are in mid-stage development.
+They are building internal knowledge and scaling use cases across departments.

 Regional maturity gaps